focusaurus/mjournal/README.md

 - `./bin/lint.sh`

+## How to Run with docker-compose

+- `./bin/start-docker-compose.sh`

+This should get the data volume, postgres container, and node container created, linked, and running.
+You should be able to access the app at [http://127.0.0.1:9090]().

+This is suitable for local tests that the app works under docker.
+It does differ from production by a few details, so it does not constitute a suitable stage or pre-production environment.

 ## Local Stage Deployment Setup

 - I use a local docker-machine setup to act as my staging server